LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/string-method-examples/indexOf-examples.rst

    stringName.indexOf(substr);

-Given a candidate substring, this method returns the integer index of the *first* occurence of the subtring in the string.
+Given a candidate substring, this method returns the integer index of the *first* occurrence of the substring in the string.
 If the substring does not occur in the string, -1 is returned.

 .. admonition:: Example